shakfu/pma/docs/dev/design.md

 ### Urgency

+**Superseded by implementation plan 3.4.** The `stale_after` rule is replaced by sequencing: `due:`, a blocking signal, and `#urgent`.
+With no due dates in the portfolio, "older than 30 days" admits most tier-1 tasks within a month, and the queue already sorts by age.
+Age becomes a tiebreak and a rotting-backlog report.
+The five `stale_after` settings are retired.

 A task is urgent when any of these hold:

 - `due:` is past or within `urgent_within` days (default 7).